phR0ze/fmt-rs/README.md

   * Depends on older published AST crates that require an older version of nightly to compile

 ### Verbatim
-From what I can tell Verbatim in the `syn` package's way to deal with new Rust syntax that is added between syn releases.
+From what I can tell Verbatim is `syn` package's way to deal with new Rust syntax that is added between syn releases.
 That is to say that it can be parsed and represented in an intermediate generic set of types, but cannot be represented in syn's standard types as syn doesn't yet support the new syntax.